Euro area crisis

 Return to economic growth and improved structural deficits enabled Ireland and Portugal to exit their bailout programmes in July 2014.
 Greece and Cyprus both managed to partly regain market access in 2014.
 Spain never officially received a bailout programme.
 Its rescue package from the ESM was earmarked for a bank recapitalisation fund and did not include financial support for the government itself.
+In June 2026, 16 years after the start of the crisis, the European Commission officially removed Greece, the country most affected by the Euro area crisis, from the list of countries with macroeconomic imbalances.